ClementNerma/TSCore/README.md

 [![npm version](https://badge.fury.io/js/typescript-core.svg)](https://badge.fury.io/js/typescript-core)

-This library aims to provide powerful pattern-matching to TypeScript, as well as some useful types & tools for handling repetitive or complex scenarios.
+TS-Core is a library that provides replacement types for some basic structures of TypeScript, like `undefined`, `null` or `Array<T>`.
+It also provides a pattern-matching system capable to pseudo-emulate a simple algebraic data type system.

 This project was originally inspired by the [Rust programming language](https://www.rust-lang.org/).
-If you are familiar this Rust, you will be able to use functional types (at least) very quickly.
+If you are familiar this Rust, you should be able to use functional types very quickly.

 **WARNING: This library is NOT READY for production yet as it does not have any test and does not follow semantic versioning.
 A stable version will ship soon.**